lbs1022/gen-711-final-/README.md

   <summary>Prep Directories and Obtain Data</summary>

    - We made a final project directory called "gen-711-final-project"
-   - We then pulled the forward and backward reads for samples 69 and 15
+   - We then pulled the forward and backward reads for samples 69 and 15 into a "raw_reads" directory
+   - We also prepped the directory for the FastQC outputs

         <details>
         <summary>code</summary>